MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-azure-305.md

 -   Internet Access for creation of Azure resources, and for data retrieval.

 > [!NOTE]
-> It is also possible to develop this lab for the Microsoft HoloLens.
+> It is also possible to develop this course for the Microsoft HoloLens.
 Follow the document as is, and throughout you will be provided with information for any specific section which might need to be different, so to work with the Microsoft HoloLens.

 ### Before you start